MicrosoftDocs/connected-spaces/articles/ase-connect.md

     4. Activates the Azure Stack Edge device.

-    5. Sets up the device for a Kubernetes Cluster.
+    5. Sets up the device for a Kubernetes cluster.

     6. Initializes the Kubernetes environment.